-Men having come short of God&#8217;s intentions, God has suppressed or set aside a fallen dispensation, and has substituted another for it.
+Men having come short of God's intentions, God has suppressed or set aside a fallen dispensation, and has substituted another for it.
 It would be sin to wish to re-establish what God has suppressed, unless we are permitted to become Jews again.
 But it will be said, It is impossible to suppose that the author could mean to say that the Jewish dispensation has not been set aside and that another has been substituted for it.

-And, indeed, reader, no one could have supposed it*;* but it is what one may read in this tract written by an elder (ordained to &#8220;hold fast the faithful word as he has been taught,&#8221; &#8220;to exhort by sound doctrine,&#8221; and &#8220;to preserve the assembly from false doctrines &#8220;).
+And, indeed, reader, no one could have supposed it; but it is what one may read in this tract written by an elder (ordained to "hold fast the faithful word as he has been taught," "to exhort by sound doctrine," and "to preserve the assembly from false doctrines").

-This is what he says: &#8220;In @Leviticus 26:14 - 16 we read, &#8216;But if ye will not hearken unto me, and will not do all these commandments; and if ye shall despise my statutes, or if your soul abhor my judgments, so that ye will not do all my commandments, but that ye break my covenant: I also will do this unto you,&#8217; etc. Then follows the exposition of the judgments reserved for those who shall have rejected the statutes and the covenants, but not a word of the withdrawal of the statutes or covenants which had been *Satanized.* Isaiah says (chapter 31: 2), &#8216;He will bring evil and will not call back his words.&#8217; In @Psalm 111 we read, &#8216;He will ever be mindful of his covenant.&#8217; &#8216;All his commandments are sure.
-They stand fast for ever and ever.&#8217; The holy scriptures are full of threatenings against those who shall pervert or transgress the law; but nothing leaves room for the supposition that, on account of the transgressions, a new law is to be substituted for the first.&#8221;
+This is what he says: "In @Leviticus 26: 14-16 we read, 'But if ye will not hearken unto me, and will not do all these commandments; and if ye shall despise my statutes, or if your soul abhor my judgments, so that ye will not do all my commandments, but that ye break my covenant: I also will do this unto you,' etc. Then follows the exposition of the judgments reserved for those who shall have rejected the statutes and the covenants, but not a word of the withdrawal of the statutes or covenants which had been *Satanized*.
+Isaiah says (chapter 31: 2), 'He will bring evil and will not call back his words.'
+In @Psalm 111 we read, 'He will ever be mindful of his covenant.'
+'All his commandments are sure.
+They stand fast for ever and ever.'
+The holy scriptures are full of threatenings against those who shall pervert or transgress the law; but nothing leaves room for the supposition that, on account of the transgressions, a new law is to be substituted for the first."

 One can scarcely imagine such ignorance.
 The unconditional promises made to Abraham, the covenant of God made with him, the conditional covenant of Sinai, the law in its moral substance, the statutes and ordinances set up for a time amongst the Jews, and the immutable word of God, as well as the words of Jesus, all that, it is true, is jumbled together in this article, as may be seen by comparing what I have just quoted from it with what is said afterwards.
 But I do not wish to weary my reader by shewing all the confusion that reigns there.
-I shall confine myself to the main points of the author&#8217;s assertion: &#8220;Not a word about the withdrawal of statutes or of the
+I shall confine myself to the main points of the author's assertion: "Not a word about the withdrawal of statutes or of the